 BLS data on pay and benefits are available for occupations, industries, geographic areas, and the demographic characteristics of workers.
-Here is an overview of some of our data sources:
+See our short video about "The Many Ways We Measure Pay."

-National Compensation Survey–Benefits provides information on the share of workers who participate in specified benefits, such as health care, retirement plans, and paid vacations.
+National Compensation Survey–Benefits provides information on the share of workers who participate in specified benefits, such as health insurance, retirement plans, and paid vacations.
 These data also show the details of those benefits, such as deductible amounts, retirement ages, and amounts of paid leave.

 Earnings data are available by demographic characteristics such as age, sex, race, and Hispanic or Latino ethnicity.
 See also Earnings by education.

 The Current Employment Statistics survey is a monthly survey of the payroll records of business establishments.
 The survey provides national estimates of average weekly hours and average hourly and weekly earnings for all employees and production and nonsupervisory employees in the private sector.
 State and metropolitan area estimates of hours and earnings are also available.

 Annual and quarterly wage data are available by detailed industry for the nation, states, counties, and many metropolitan areas.

 The Labor Productivity and Costs program has data on hourly compensation and unit labor costs.
 Data are available quarterly for major sectors and annually for detailed industries.